dsasmblr/game-hacking/README.md

 [CEAutoAttach](https://github.com/mrexodia/CEAutoAttach) | An x64dbg add-on allowing you to automatically make Cheat Engine attach to a process.
 [SignatureScanner](https://github.com/LiamKarlMitchell/SignatureScanner) | A C++-based signature scanning library.
 [Hacklib](https://bitbucket.org/rafzi/hacklib) | A C++ library for building applications that run as a shared library in another application.
 It provides general purpose functionality like pattern scanning, hooking, and laying out foreign classes.
 Additionally it contains some D3D and OpenGL drawing facilities and a cross-platform, high-performance, 3D-capable, transparent overlay.
+[Detours](https://github.com/Microsoft/Detours) | Microsoft's open source package for monitoring and instrumenting API calls on Windows.
+Note: Does not work with Windows Store apps due to lack of API support.
+Samples [here](https://github.com/Microsoft/Detours/wiki/Samples).
 [Blackbone](https://github.com/DarthTon/Blackbone) | A Windows x86/x64 hacking library.
 Visit the repo to learn of its copious features!
 [PolyHook](https://github.com/stevemk14ebr/PolyHook) | An x86/x64 hooking library that provides an abstract C++ 11 interface for various hooking methods.
 [mhook](https://github.com/martona/mhook) | A Windows API hooking library.
 [minhook](https://github.com/TsudaKageyu/minhook) | A minimalistic x86/x64 API hooking library for Windows.
+[CoreHook](https://github.com/unknownv2/CoreHook) | A C# hooking library to intercept application function calls and extend their functionality with managed code using .NET Core.
 [memory.dll](https://github.com/erfg12/memory.dll) | C# hacking library used for making PC game trainers.
 [MemorySharp](https://github.com/ZenLulz/MemorySharp) | C#-based memory editing library targeting Windows applications, offering various functions to extract and inject data and codes into remote processes to allow interoperability.
 [Cecil](https://github.com/jbevain/cecil) | A library to inspect, modify, and generate .NET programs and libraries.